Mysłakowice: History

+Economy

-Manufacturing Linen has been manufactured in Mysłakowice since 1844.
+Linen has been manufactured in Mysłakowice since 1844.
 The factory was powered by a 34 ft (10.4) watermill, producing some 30 hp.
 Twenty years later it was operating over 13,000 spindles.
 At the Paris World Industrial Exhibition of 1867, the company was awarded a gold medal for their product display.
 Ten years later the factory was expanded to cope with its 260 mechanical looms.
 Transport links were improved when the railway line was opened to Jelenia Gora, having its own platform away from the main village station.

 Disaster struck during June 1894, when a flood inundated the factory forcing a fourteen-day closure.
 During WWI it produced sail cloth, towelling, and aircraft cloth.
 The interwar period was difficult, many local linen factories closing, but they clung on.